RandomStudio/random-studio/src/pages/projects/nike-lab-infinity-room.md

       hasControls: false
       isMuted: true
       loops: true
-  - image: /img/runner.jpg
+  - caption: >-
-    caption: The lights pulse along with audio, launching into a faster loop as the runner breaks into a jog, surrounded by a myriad of reflected visions.
+      The lights pulse along with audio, launching into a faster loop as the runner breaks into a jog, surrounded by a myriad of reflected visions.
+    image: /img/runner.jpg
     marginLeft: 0
     marginTop: 0
     ratio: 0